 The Nominating Committee will consider director candidates recommended by shareholders.
 In considering candidates recommended by shareholders, the Nominating Committee will take into consideration the needs of the Board and the qualifications of the candidate.
 The Committee may also consider the number of shares held by the recommending shareholder and the length of time that such shares have been held.
-To have a candidate considered by the Nominating Committee, a shareholder must submit the recommendationin writing and must include the name of the shareholder and evidence of the shareholder's ownership of Company stock, including the number of shares owned and the length of time of ownership, and the name of the candidate, the candidate's resume or a listing of his or her qualifications to be a director of the Companyand the candidate's consent to be named as a director if selected by the Nominating Committee and nominated by the Board.
+To have a candidate considered by the Nominating Committee, a shareholder must submit the recommendationin writing and must include the name of the shareholder and the length of time of ownership, and the name of the candidate, the candidate's resume or a listing of his or her qualifications to be a director of the Company and the candidate's consent to be named as a director if selected by the Nominating Committee and nominated by the Board.